nens/threedi-docs/source/e_integral_model_tutorial.rst

     .. note::
         You don't have to fill in this table each time.
 You can save these configurations by clicking *Save as template...*.
 Next time you would like to import a manhole layer with the same format, simply select the saved JSON file after clicking *Load template...*.

+Import pipes
+^^^^^^^^^^^^

+You will now import the Pipes to the 3Di Schematisation.

-#) Pipes: Click *Import schematisation objects* in the Schematisation Editor panel and select *Pipes*.
+Click *Import schematisation objects* in the Schematisation Editor panel and select *Pipes*.
 Fill in the following settings:

-    * Source pipe layer: select your filtered pipe layer.
+  #) Source pipe layer: select your filtered pipe layer.

-    * Check *Selected features only* to only import the features within the model bounds.
+  #) Check *Selected features only* to only import the features within the model bounds.

-    * Check *Create manholes* and *Create connection nodes*.
+  #) Check *Create manholes* and *Create connection nodes*.
 The tool will create new manholes and connection nodes if these are not found within the snapping distance of a pipe end.

-    * Check *Snap within* and fill in 0.10 meters.
+  #) Check *Snap within* and fill in 0.10 meters.

-    * Now set the method, source attributes and default values for the pipe fields:
+  #) Now set the method, source attributes and default values for the pipe fields:

     .. csv-table:: Import pipe settings
         :name: import_pipe_settings